core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 being used in their network.
 When such a host needs to join a specific (CoAP) multicast group, it requires a way to signal to IP multicast routers which IP multicast address(es) it needs to listen to.

 The MLDv2 protocol {{RFC3810}} is the standard IPv6 method to achieve this; therefore, this method SHOULD be used by members of a CoAP group to subscribe to its multicast IPv6 address, on IPv6 networks that support it.
 CoAP server nodes then act in the role of MLD Multicast Address Listener.
-Constrained IPv6 networks that implement either RPL (see {{sec-rpl}}) or MPL (see {{sec-mpl}}) typically do not support MLD as they have their own mechanisms defined.
+MLDv2 uses link-local communication between Listeners and IP multicast routers.
+Constrained IPv6 networks that implement either RPL (see {{sec-rpl}}) or MPL (see {{sec-mpl}}) typically do not support MLDv2 as they have their own mechanisms defined for subscribing to multicast groups.

 The IGMPv3 protocol {{RFC3376}} is the standard IPv4 method to signal multicast group subscriptions.
 This SHOULD be used by members of a CoAP group to subscribe to its multicast IPv4 address on IPv4 networks.